BA (Hons), FHEA

 Exploration

-Through the journey of the course, you’ll experience challenges and new possibilities whilst seeking innovative solutions to concept origination, application and final outcomes.
-On this course, you’ll develop key skill sets which will underpin and inform your professional growth and develop your sense of place in the industry.
+Through the BA (Hons) Fashion Communication journey, you'll be challenged to problem-solve and explore possibilities to seek innovative and responsible solutions to concept origination, application and final outcomes.
+On this course, you’ll develop a creative tool kit of skills, knowledge and practice, which will underpin and inform your personal and professional growth to develop your sense of place within the creative industry.

-At the end of your first year, you’ll create an individual project concept which may involve aspects of collaboration, where you’ll begin to define strengths and specialist choices through the production of a publication or digital equivalent that embeds the core skills learned in the first two terms.
+The units will allow you to critically reflect on the study of fashion communication from the beginning of the course by exploring design and fashion theory from the past and present to inform the future.
+Your first unit unpacks how fashion can be used as a communication tool.
+Your second unit uses the mediums of photography and styling to consider the meaning behind images that are communicated in fashion.
+At the end of your first year, you'll create an individual project concept that may involve aspects of collaboration, where you’ll begin to define strengths and specialist choices through the production of a publication that embeds the core skills learned in the first two terms.

-The Level 4 journey will not only shape your experience through learning new skills and knowledge, but will identify your strengths, interests and areas of specialisms, as well as introducing you to professional practices.
-It will also ensure that you engage with a broad range of experiences, which will support specialist decisions in the future.
+The Level 4 journey will not only shape your experience through learning new skills and knowledge – it'll also identify your strengths, interests and areas of specialisms, as well as introducing you to relevant and contemporary creative practices.
+It'll also ensure that you engage with a broad range of experiences, which will support specialist decisions in the future.

 Level 5 (second year)